coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

    :name: congr

 This tactic:

-+ checks that the goal is a Leibniz equality
+   + checks that the goal is a Leibniz equality;
    + matches both sides of this equality with “term applied to some arguments”, inferring the right number of arguments from the goal and the type of term.
-This may expand some definitions or fixpoints.
+This may expand some definitions or fixpoints;
    + generates the subgoals corresponding to pairwise equalities of the arguments present in the goal.

 The goal can be a non dependent product ``P -> Q``.
 In that case, the system asserts the equation ``P = Q``, uses it to solve the goal, and